hiddenswitch/Meteor-Unity/README.md

   6. Connect to your server from Unity.
 All `meteor` work should live in coroutines.

     ```c#
+    // This will give you access to a .Serialize() method on every object to turn it into
+    // its JSON representation
+    using Extensions;
     IEnumerator MeteorExample() {
       var production = false;